 Was Your Teen Negligently Hurt In A Car Accident?
 Contact Us to Request a Consultation

-If your teenager was recently involved in a car accident that was no fault of their own, and they suffered injuries as a result, Contact Samples Ames PLLC today to schedule a free consultation with a licensed Dallas-Fort Worth personal injury attorney who can determine the best strategies for your case.
+If your teenager was recently involved in a car accident that was no fault of their own, and they suffered injuries as a result, Contact Samples Ames PLLC today to schedule a free consultation with a licensed Dallas-Fort Worth car accident attorney who can determine the best strategies for your case.